kanaka/mal/process/guide.md

     result of reading the next next form (2nd argument) (`read_form`) and the next form (1st argument) in that order
     (metadata comes first with the ^ macro and the function second).
-  * If you implemented as `defmacro!` to mutate an existing function without copying it, you can now use the function copying mechanism used for metadata to make functions immutable even in the defmacro! case...
+  * If you implemented `defmacro!` as mutating an existing function without copying it, you can now use the function copying mechanism used for metadata to make functions immutable even in the defmacro! case...